kmhcode/CSharp10/BlazorTest/README.md

 2. hosting the razor components in an ASP.NET core web-application to provide the backend services required by these components while they execute within the client's web-browser.

+Quickly create a minimal hosted WASM project

+1. Install the custom project template dotnet new -i BlazorWasmHostedMin
+2. Create new project with above template dotnet new blazorwasmhostedmin -o ModernWebApp dotnet build